aws/aws-encryption-sdk-c/README.md

 ### Building on Windows

+**Note**: _see the docker-images folder for some Windows build recipes that automate many of theses steps_

 Start by installing Visual Studio version 15 or later with the Windows Universal C Runtime and [Git for Windows](https://git-scm.com/download/win).